linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 11.02.2024 (announcement)
+- 🌐🚀 Exciting news!
+We're currently exploring more Use Cases for our Web4 Partners in our cutting-edge 2X24-LX-LAB testing environment. 🧪🔬 How cool does that sound?
+It's super spacy! 😎✨ #Web4Partners #Innovation #TestingGrounds

+### 11.02.2024 (announcement)
 - 🌐🤝 Calling all interesting companies, businesses, and cities! 🏢💼 Web4 is on the lookout for partners.
 If you're interested in joining forces, just reach out! 📩🤝 Let's connect and explore exciting opportunities together. 🌍✨ #partnership #opportunity #collaboration

 ### 11.02.2024 (announcement)